MicrosoftDocs/power-platform/power-platform/admin/powerapps-licensing-faq.md

 You don't need a license to build canvas apps.
 You need a license to build model-driven apps.

 ### Do we need a Power Automate standalone license on top of Power Apps premium?
 - If the flow is in context of Power Apps or Dynamics 365 apps, and is an automated flow, the flow must be associated to the app created using Power Apps or a Dynamics 365 app.
-The owner also needs a Power Apps Premium license, or a Dynamics 365 license.
+The owner also needs a Power Apps Premium license or a Dynamics 365 license.
-- If the flow is in context of Power Apps or a Dynamics 365 app, and is an instant flow, every user running the flow needs a Power Apps Premium license, or a Dynamics 365 license.
+- If the flow is in context of Power Apps or a Dynamics 365 app, and is an instant flow, every user running the flow needs a Power Apps Premium license or a Dynamics 365 license.
 - If a parent flow calls a child flow, the child flow uses the context from the parent flow.
 For example, if the following criteria are met, it uses the parent flow owner's license:
   - If the parent flow is an automated flow, and
   - The child flow uses premium connectors, and